twallet/habitus/docs/LIFECYCLE.md

 2. The earliest of all candidate times is selected
 3. The selected time must be in the future
 4. If an `excludeTime` is provided (e.g., when skipping a reminder), that time is excluded from consideration

+**For one-time trackings:**

+When calculating the next reminder time:

+1. The system finds all schedule times for the tracking on the specified date
+2. It checks which times already have reminders (any status)
+3. It selects the earliest unused schedule time that is after the current time (or excludeTime if provided)
+4. Returns `null` if all schedule times have been used

 ---